alkobtan-OR/pslp/README.md

 the retrieval date.
 The objective is to stack the items in a storage bay which is empty at the beginning of the planning horizon.
 The storage bay is composed of $S$ vertical stacks, where at most $T$ items can be stored in each stack $(ST = N)$.

-Let's say we have a group of items with $N = 6$ to be stacked in a storage bay with $S = 2$ and $T = 3$.
-If the arrival order is as follows
+Let's say we have a group of items with $N = 6$ to be stacked in a storage bay with $T = 3$ and $S = 2$ while the arrival order is as follows:
-#### Arrival order (instance)
 ```
 [4] <-- [1] <-- [6] <-- [2] <-- [3] <-- [5]
 ```
-Each item is characterised by two intergers: an arrival order $i$ and retrieval order $p_i$.
-Graphically, for ease of notatin, each item is labelled with its retrieval order.
+Graphically, and for ease of notation, each item is labelled with its retrieval order in brackets.
 For instance, we say item 1 (or item [4]) is the first one to arrive.
 In the same way, the second arriving item is item 2 (or item [1]) and item 6 (or item [5]) is the last to arrive.
 A number of different solutions can be generated for stacking the mentioned items.
-For example,
+For example, two different solutions (storage bays) are shown.

-##### Storage bays (solutions)
 ```
 T3   |   [2]   [5]                                      T3   |   [5]   [2]
 T2   |   [1]   [3]                                      T2   |   [3]   [6]